jundalisay/sp/content/en/research/diogenes/lives/chapter-82e.md

 We must not take this impression to resemble that made by a seal, since it is impossible to conceive that there should be many impressions made at the same time on the same thing.

-But φαντασία is understood to be that which is impressed, and formed, and imprinted by a real object, according to a real object, in such a way as it could not be by any other than a real object; and, according to their ideas of the φαντασίαι, some are sensible, and some are not.
+But φαντασία is that which is impressed, and formed, and imprinted by a real object, according to a real object, in such a way as it could not be by any other than a real object.

+Of the φαντασίαι, some are sensible, and some are not.

 Those they call sensible, which are derived by us from some one or more senses; and those they call not sensible, which emanate directly from the thought, as for instance, those which relate to incorporeal objects, or any others which are embraced by reason.

-Those which are sensible, are produced by a[278] real object, which imposes itself on the intelligence, and compels its acquiescence; and there are also some others, which are simply apparent, mere shadows, which resemble those which are produced by real objects.
+Those which are sensible, are produced by a[278] real object, which imposes itself on the intelligence, and compels its acquiescence.

+There are also some others, which are simply apparent, mere shadows, which resemble those which are produced by real objects.

 These φαντασίαι are divided into rational and irrational; those which are rational belong to animals capable of reason; those which are irrational to animals destitute of reason.
 Those which are rational are thoughts; those which are irrational have no name; but are again subdivided into artificial and not artificial.
 At all events, an image is contemplated in a different light by a man skilful in art, from that in which it is viewed by a man ignorant of art.